-Retrofit NYC Block by Block brings six neighborhoods in four boroughs into an unprecedented campaign to get New Yorkers to reduce their energy use through smart investments in their homes.
+Retrofit NYC Block by Block brought six neighborhoods in four boroughs into an unprecedented campaign to get New Yorkers to reduce their energy use through smart investments in their homes.
 Energy retrofits —home improvements that reduce the use of heating fuel, electricity, and water—can significantly reduce energy bills, make homes healthier and more comfortable, and reduce greenhouse gas and other emissions.

 Retrofit NYC Block by Block was piloted in 2009–2010 as Retrofit Bedford Stuyvesant, in partnership with Bedford Stuyvesant Restoration Corporation.
-The Pratt Center has published a report, "Retrofit Bedford Stuyvesant, Block by Block: 2009-2010 Pilot Summary Report," summarizing the impact of the pilot phase and drawing lessons for future outreach efforts.
+The Pratt Center published a report, "Retrofit Bedford Stuyvesant, Block by Block: 2009-2010 Pilot Summary Report," summarizing the impact of the pilot phase and drawing lessons for future outreach efforts.

 A second report, "Community Energy Efficiency Programs: A National Survey" assesses community-based energy efficiency outreach programs nationally and identifies best practices in the field.